Profit Shifting of Multinational Corporations Worldwide: Results

 \subsection{Robustness checks and sensitivity analyses}

 We address the data and methodology limitations of this paper by testing the consistency of the main results to our methodological choices.
-In total, we carry out 12 robustness checks and sensitivity analyses.
+In total, we carry out 10 robustness checks and sensitivity analyses.
 We briefly summarise them here.
+Overall, these robustness checks and sensitivity analyses show how our results are robust to changes in the methodology and data.

-i.
-We use a variety of methodological approaches, including models based on linear, quadratic and logarithmic semi-elasticities, as well as the misalignment method.
-The scale of profit shifting is similar for all models (between US\$0.9 and US\$1.04 trillion), and the origin and destination of profits is broadly comparable (Sections \ref{sec:us_results} and \ref{sec:oecd_results}). ii.
-We test the robustness of the 25\% ETR threshold in equation \ref{eq:pi}.
-Reducing the threshold to 20\% would reduce our estimate of profit shifting by the logarithmic model by 5\%.
-Increasing the threshold to 30\% would increase the estimate of profit shifting by 6\%. iii.
-We compare our results to those of \citet{torslovMissingProfitsNations2020}, observing a high correlation with a much increased country sample (Figure \ref{fig:torslov}). iv.
-We compare the tax revenue loss with other benchmarks, corporate tax revenue (Figure \ref{fig:diffs_income_TRL_crev}) and GDP (Figure \ref{fig:diffs_income_TRL_gdp}).
+First of all, we discuss the main sensitivity analyses of our methodology that are not related to the data. (i) We use a variety of models based on linear, quadratic and logarithmic semi-elasticities, as well as the misalignment method.
+The scale of profit shifting is estimated to be similar across all models---\$817 (linear), \$880 (quadratic), \$862 (logarithmic), and \$867 (misalignment) billions (Sections \ref{sec:us_results} and \ref{sec:oecd_results}). (ii) We test the robustness of the 25\% ETR threshold in equation \ref{eq:pi}.
+Reducing the threshold to 20\% would reduce our estimate of profit shifting by the logarithmic model by 6\%.
+Increasing the threshold to 30\% would increase the estimate of profit shifting by 8\%. (iii) We compare our results to those of \textcite{torslovMissingProfitsNations2023} and \textcite{wierGlobalProfitShifting2022}, observing a high correlation with a much increased country sample (Figure \ref{fig:torslov}). (iv) We compare the tax revenue loss with other benchmarks, corporate tax revenue (Figure \ref{fig:diffs_income_TRL_crev}) and GDP (Figure \ref{fig:diffs_income_TRL_gdp}).
 We find that lower-income countries lose comparatively the most in all specifications, as discussed above in section \ref{sec:income_results}.
-These are the main sensitivity analyses of our methodology, and results that are not related to the data.